PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 complicated is that you cannot test your work in Power BI Desktop.
 Instead, you must test your work in the Power BI Service in a workspace associated with a Premium capacity.
-After you have added translation support with Translations Builder and you have save your changes to the underlying PBIX file, you can then publish the PBIX project from Power BI Desktop to the Power BI Service for testing.
+After you have added translation support with Translations Builder and you have saved your changes to the underlying PBIX file, you can then publish the PBIX project from Power BI Desktop to the Power BI Service for testing.

 <img
 src="./images/BuildingMultiLanguageReportsInPowerBI/media/image24.png"
-style="width:5.19816in;height:0.8239in"
+style="width:6.56991in;height:1.04132in"
 alt="Graphical user interface, application Description automatically generated" />

 After publishing your PBIX project to the Power BI Service, you can test loading the report using secondary language by modifying the report URL with a query string parameter named **language**.
-After the report loads with its default language, you can click the browser address bar and add the following language parameter to the end of the report URL.
+After the report loads with its default language, you can click the browser address bar and add the following **language** parameter to the end of the report URL.

 /?language=es-ES